 Respect.

-Aretha Franklin sang about it, Martin Luther King, Jr. spoke about it, teachers in elementary schools preach it every day.
-And yet, here we are in a world where good examples of genuine unconditional respect are hard to come by, especially in the news.
+Aretha Franklin sang about it, Martin Luther King, Jr. spoke about it, teachers in primary and secondary schools preach it every day.
+And yet, here we are in a world where good examples of genuine, unconditional respect are hard to come by, especially in the news.

 Google can take you to thousands of quotes about respect in 0.45 seconds.
 A few of my favorites: